 Additionally, CAS provides analysis of contracts that offer dental school students scholarships or loans in exchange for a commitment for future employment, and reviews dental management service organization (DMSO) agreements which involve the purchase of a practice.

-- Fax, mail or email the contract you desire to be analyzed to the MDA, Attention Shantel Smith, Contract Analysis Service.
+- Scan and email (or fax to 573-635-0764) the contract you desire to be analyzed to the MDA, Attention Halie Payne, Contract Analysis Service.

 - The MDA will then contact you for additional details if needed, will forward the contract to the ADA and will send the ADA analysis to you once completed.